 Participants who elect a cash or stock unit deferral can receive distributions in a lump sum or in annual installments.
-Distribution payouts must begin no more than 10 years from the effective date of the deferral and all amounts subject to the deferral must be distributed within 10 years of the first distribution payout.
-Although the Company intends to settle the stock units in shares of the Company's common stock, it reserves the right to distribute the balance in cash.
+Distribution payouts must begin no more than 10 years from the effective date of the deferral and all amounts subject to the deferral must be distributed within 10 years of the first installment.
+Although the Company intends to settle the stock units in shares of the Company's common stock, it reserves the right to distribute the balance in cash if sufficient shares are not available under the Flexible Stock Plan.
 Participants who elect at-market stock options, which have a 10-year term, may exercise them approximately 15 months after the start of the year in which the deferral was made.

 Retirement K and Excess Plan.
-The Company's defined benefit Retirement Plan was frozen in 2006 (see description on page 39).
+The Company's defined benefit Retirement Plan was frozen in 2006 (see description on page 42).
 Employees who had previously participated in the Retirement Plan were offered a replacement benefit: a tax-qualified defined contribution Section 401(k) Plan (Retirement K).
 The Retirement K includes an age-weighted Company matching contribution designed to replicate the benefits lost by the Retirement Plan freeze.
 Employees who did not participate in the Retirement Plan when it was frozen in 2006 are eligible to contribute to the Company's 401(k) plan with an alternate matching contribution schedule.